Covid-19 coronavirus: pandemic fears wipe $290m off Kiwi Property assets

 New Zealand's largest listed landlord has suffered a $290 million asset devaluation due to Covid-19.

-Kiwi Property told the NZX its property valuations fell 8.5 per cent so its assets were worth $3.1b at the end of March, down from $3.39 billion before the outbreak.
+Kiwi Property told the NZX its property valuations fell 8.5 per cent so its assets were worth $3.1 billion at the end of March, down from $3.39b before the outbreak.

 Clive Mackenzie, Kiwi chief executive, said the valuations had been heavily impacted by the Covid-19 pandemic.